grerub/cryptsy/README.md

 ## Security concerns

+### SSL verification

+The certificate for `https://api.cryptsy.com` is invalid.
+Therefore, any clients that connect to it must disable SSL verification. **This opens up the possibility for a MITM attack.**

+Until this is fixed, avoid experimenting with the JSON client on untrusted networks until this is corrected.
+The web client does not have this vulnerability, the `https://www.cryptsy.com` certificate is correct.

+### Plaintext credentials

 Using both clients will result in a large number of credentials needing to be stored in plaintext.

 This includes the following: